 Cycling.
 Mentorship.
 Health.
 Three pillars.
-One unbreakable commitment — to the streets, the men, and the children of Akron, Ohio.
+One unbreakable commitment — to the streets, the youth, and the community of Akron, Ohio.

-Bicycle Ride vs. Gun Violence uses cycling, mentorship, and health to interrupt gun violence, cultivate purposeful men, and advance the well-being of minority men across Northeast Ohio.
+Bicycle Ride vs. Gun Violence uses cycling, mentorship, and health to interrupt gun violence, cultivate purposeful lives, and advance the well-being of minority men and women across Northeast Ohio.

 "Pedal for Peace turns heartbreak into motion.
 We want kids to see that teamwork, leadership, and safe streets are stronger than any trigger."